Baz Ashmawy: Early life

-According to an article in The Nationalist (Carlow), Ashmawy's mother Nancy is from Ballycoog, Ballycoog, Avoca, County Wicklow although Ashmawy was born in Libya and is part-Egyptian.
+According to an article in The Nationalist (Carlow), Ashmawy's mother Nancy is from Ballycoog, Avoca, County Wicklow although Ashmawy was born in Libya and is part-Egyptian.
 He moved to Ireland at age eight and grew up in the Dublin suburb of Churchtown and attended CUS Leeson Street for a period of time.

 Career

 Ashmawy is best known for 50 Ways to Kill Your Mammy which was first broadcast on Sky 1.
-The show is based on Baz inserting his 71-year-old mother Nancy into various dare-devil situations, and documenting her typical Irish mammy reactions to the situations.
+The show is based on Baz inserting his 71-year-old mother Nancy into various dare-devil situations, and documenting her typical "Irish mammy" reactions to the situations.

 In November 2015 50 Ways to Kill Your Mammy won the Best Non-Scripted Entertainment award at the 2015 International Emmy Awards.

 Prior to that, Ashmawy was on the popular RTÉ Two travel show, How Low Can You Go? where he appeared with co-presenters Mark O'Neill and Michael Hayes.
 In remarking on his experiences with that show, Ashmawy said that he loved Las Vegas where he received a lap dance from (as he describes) 'a former hooker who looked like she was in her late 50s' and said of his experiences on the set of a porn movie in California that 'We saw things there that will be in our minds for a very long time.'

 Ashmawy is also a sports fan who tried his skill at GAA management on the RTÉ show Celebrity Bainisteoir.
 According to The Irish Times, Ashmawy managed managing his team while wearing 'nicely polished footwear'.
 When asked in an RTÉ Sport interview who he would like to see win the 2007 Rugby World Cup, Ashmawy joked that he was 'not going for the patriotic 'Go Ireland' I'd have to say New Zealand...typical.
 How boring is that.
 Think I've made myself feel a little sick there saying that.
 I'm going back....'GO IRELAND!'

-He appeared in Jason Byrne's award-winning prank series Anonymous.
-He later appeared numerous times on RTÉ One's flagship travel show No Frontiers before venturing into his own solo project Baz's Culture Clash on RTÉ Two.
-The series saw him travelling.
-His next project Baz's Extreme Worlds aired on 10 May 2010.